 It can be a birthday in the same month or having a younger sibling or name starting with the same letter.
 Just give them some time and tell them to write it down.

-After that, you can share it with the team and let them read it.
+After that, share it with the team and let them go through it.
 I personally like to do guessing games with this one.
-I share the 10 common things written by each group and tell every member to guess it is of which team.
-It’s really fun.
-You should also try it.
+I share the 10 common things written by each group and tell every member to guess which team it belongs to.
+It is highly interactive and a fun way to know each other.

 4. Celebrate together

 There are tons of online team activities that you can conduct.
-But this one right here is the gem.
-It’s easy to conduct and makes your remote teams feel closer and more engaged.
+But this one right here is a gem.
+It’s easy to conduct and impacts the most.

-If there is a birthday in the office then a cake, cards, and gifts are prepared to celebrate the special day.
+If there is a birthday in the office, then cakes, cards, and gifts are prepared to celebrate the special day.
 Or the Secret Santa we play yearly on Christmas to celebrate it.
-Well, you can celebrate birthdays, holidays or festivals just like that.
+Well, you can celebrate birthdays, holidays or festivals together just like that.

 For instance, if you have an in-house team in Australia and a remote team in Nepal, then your Australian team members can prepare a card wishing your Nepali team members a happy birthday.
-Or, if you have remote teams, they can only send cards to each other on their birthday.
+Or, if you have remote teams, they can send cards and special messages to each other on their birthday.

 Prepare a meet-up for the whole company.
-This can be a trip somewhere or a big dinner party where everyone can meet up and just talk.
+It can be a trip somewhere or a big dinner party where everyone can meet up and talk.

-I personally suggest you prepare a trip to each remote team member’s country and make them the tour guide.
-It’s more fun as the remote team member will start sharing his/her story or fun fact related to the place.
+I advise a trip to each remote team members’ country or city and make them the tour guide.
+It’s more fun as the remote team member will start sharing his/her story or fun facts related to the place.

 It just really brings the whole team together.
-And everyone can see where the person comes from, what’s the lifestyle, culture, tradition, food, and so much more.
+And everyone can experience where the member comes from, the lifestyle, culture, tradition, food, and much more.